AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 {{/if}}
 ```

-Another example may be to prevent the use of tracking codes when previewing a template in GenStudio.
-This example shows how to add tracking parameters to links in the exported template, while keeping the preview links clean:
+Another example may be to prevent the use of tracking codes when previewing a template in GenStudio for Performance Marketers.
+The following example shows how to add tracking parameters to links in the exported template, while keeping the preview links clean:

 ```handlebars
 <a class="button" {{#if _genStudio.browser }}